 Let’s say that you do manage to hang out with these new people and you hit it off.
 You like each other.
 You get the excited fun goodness.
 Light inside jokes might start to happen.
 You plan another hang out.
 Then you start to think of the future.
 Can you afford to keep these friends?
 When old friends are getting together will they be cool with you bringing new friends?
 Will the old and new friends get along?
 Will they want to meet?
 What if they have nothing in common?
 How will you separate your holiday celebrations?
 Then those odd feelings of being a child of divorce pop in.
 I need to divide my time evenly.

-This is too hard.
+Anyway, I suppose what I am trying to say is that relationships can be hard work at the best of times.
 So I say, Babe, let’s just watch Hell’s Kitchen in our PJ’s while eating cookies and pray that our kids stay asleep, it’s almost 10 o’clock.